-Kiev or Kyiv in Ukrainian language is an unbelievable and slightly overwhelming city.
-Kiev is filled to the brim with beautiful colorful orthodox churches and monasteries such as the Saint Sophia's Cathedral, the St. Andrew's Church, the St. Volodymyr's Cathedral and the St Michaels Golden Domed Cathedral.
+Kiev (or Kyiv in Ukrainian language) is an unbelievable and slightly overwhelming city.
+Kiev is filled to the brim with beautiful colourful orthodox churches such as the St. Sophia’s Cathedral, the St. Andrew's Church, the St. Volodymyr's Cathedral and the St. Michaels Golden Domed Cathedral.
 All these holy places that have significant importance in the Orthodox Church are tourist staples that highly contrast with the monumental Stalinist architecture.
 And omnipresent nowadays is modern capitalism that shoves advertisements down your throat at every step.
 Even your girlfriends' babushka will probably try to sell you something.
-But it's not all that bad, this flow of money allowed Kiev to develop into a vibrant, European capital that could easily rival the western ones in terms of culture, art, cuisine and most importantly: nightlife.
-Strolling along Kiev's city landmarks and dancing the night away makes hungry.
+But it’s not all that bad, this flow of money allowed Kiev to develop into a vibrant, European capital that could easily rival the western ones in terms of culture, art, cuisine and most importantly: nightlife.
+Strolling along Kiev’s city landmarks and dancing the night away makes hungry.
 When it comes to food you should definitely try the delicious Caucasian cuisine and visit one of the many Georgian and even Armenian restaurants spread over the city.
-Spicy Tartar dishes you will find in the Crimea oriented restaurants and one should not leave Kiev without having had his fair share of Ukrainian Borscht (beetroot soup) and Varenyky (filled dumplings).
-And of course this all should be served with a royal portion of smetana (sour cream).
+Spicy Tartar dishes you will find in the Crimea oriented restaurants and one should not leave Kiev without having had his fair share of Ukrainian borscht (beetroot soup) and varenyky (filled dumplings).
+And of course all should be served with a royal portion of smetana (sour cream).

 The most sad and moving site in Kiev, which always leaves me completely speechless, is the Babi Yar ravine, where during the Second World War almost the entire Jewish population was massacred.
 Within only two days time close to 34,000 people were killed by the Nazis and local Ukrainian collaborators.
 To my humble opinion everyone should visit this place of remembrance.
 So that we should never forget one of the biggest crimes to humanity, especially in the turbulent times we are facing nowadays in Europe and elsewhere.